GrgoMariani/Python-Automata-Based-Programming-Paradigm/README/examples/example4.md

 <img src="../images/examples/example4/machine_fan.png" width="640" height="140" />

 These graphs will only serve as an endpoint for our execution functions.
 One thing to notice is that you can only turn on the device once.
-There is no possibility of turning the device again while it is already turned on.
+There is no possibility of turning the device on again while it is already in that state.
 <br>Since the default state for LED light is to always be on we will set it to be on while starting.

 Now let's draw the behaviour of our components.